 Figures: Figures should be cited consecutively in the text by Arabic numerals (Fig. 1, Fig. 2, etc).
 Figure numbers, titles and legends should be typed double-spaced on a separate page.
 All figures should be submitted in such form as to permit reproduction without retouching or redrawing.
 The type area of journal is 170 mm wide¡¿230 mm deep, in two columns per page, each column being 80 mm wide.
 Line drawings should be professionally drawn, or generated as high-resolution computer graphics.
 Lettering on the figures should be of good quality and of a size that allows for eventual reduction of the figures.
 Each figure must be clearly numbered.

-Names and initials of all authors should be provided.
-Full citations should be given for all authors.
+References: Reference list should be ordered alphabetically by the last name of the first author.
+Order multi-author publications of the same first author alphabetically with respect to second, third, etc. author, e.g. Kim (2002) or (Kim, 2002), Kim and Lee (2002) or (Kim and Lee, 2002), Miller et al. (2002) or (Miller et al., 2002), and Smith et al. (2002a)¡¦/Smith et al. (2002b).
+When there are more than seven authors, it should be included ¡®et al.¡¯ after right the first six authors.
 Titles of articles, as well as titles of chapters in books, should be included.
 Abbreviate journal titles in accordance with the Bibliographic Guide for Editors and Authors (American Chemical Society).
-References should take the following form for citing of research papers, book chapters, patents, URL web pages, dissertations, conference proceedings, and reports etc.
+References should take the following form for citing of research papers, book chapters, patents, URL web pages, dissertations, and conference proceedings etc.